aakshmn/ratmap/README.md

 - **Header Click:** Toggle selection of an entire row, column, or the full plate by clicking the corresponding header

 ### Visualization Mode
-- **Toggle Visualization:** Click the "Visualize" button to enter a color-coded view of metadata values
+- **Automatic Visualization:** Wells are automatically color-coded based on their metadata values in the currently selected layer
 - **Color Coding:** Each unique value in the selected metadata layer is assigned a color from a gradient
+- **Layer Selection:**
-- **Layer Selection:** Change the visualized layer using the metadata layer dropdown
+  - Change the visualized layer using the metadata layer dropdown
-- **Exiting Visualization Mode:** Click the "Hide Viz" button or click any well to return to normal selection mode
+  - Use keyboard shortcuts (Ctrl/⌘ + [number]) to quickly switch between layers for rapid assessment of different metadata parameters
+  - Visual transitions between layers are smooth, allowing for quick comparison of different experimental conditions
+- **Empty Wells:** Wells without assigned values in the current layer appear without color coding

 ---